DataSF/datasf.github.io/blog/_posts/2017-01-04-adopt-a-drain.md

 Of the close to 25,000 drains, around 1,000 have been adopted so far.
 Adopt a Drain is one tool in a toolkit SFPUC uses to limit and reduce localized flooding.
 I can’t make bold claims on Adopt A Drain’s specific impact on flooding yet, but it has done something surprising and special: inspire and connect.

-Just read this note sent to the PUC:
+Just read this note sent to the SFPUC:

 *My family of four have typically cleaned the two drains in our neighborhood (which I signed up for tonight) at our corner for the past 25 years.
 I am glad you began this program as it involves people in our community and helps me teach my sons a sense of civic pride and duty.
 My father is a retired civil engineer and one of his tasks was to design road drains.
 My siblings and I grew up understanding the importance of cleaning drains.
 I have taught my sons this lesson.*